MarkMuranov/ECE-141A-Assignment-3/README.md

 }
 ```

-What about the list node?
+What about the `"innerListNode`?
 Well lists store an array of values (NOT key-value pairs),
 and remember that values are just nodes for us, so let's update our graph with an array of nodes:

 > Think about which STL container can store dynamic arrays...